lucarin91/WS-seminar/slides.md

-# HTTP is stateless
+# HTTP Is Stateless
-We want to avoid to communicate at every request username and password.
+We want to avoid retransmition of the username and password at every request.

-We want to save and retrieve specific data for every logged users.
+We want to save and retrieve specific data for every logged user.

 note:
 HTML is a stateless protocol, but usually application needs to keep information between two distinct calls.